justnonamenoname/lifeticle/readme.md

 5) Solution to the question of brain replacement by particles
 6) The problem of temporal binding - why qualia from the past continue to be felt in the future
 7) The fundamentality of qualia points to the fundamentality of the property of experiencing qualia, which cannot be emergent or composite and is a property of an indivisible particle
-8) The reverse influence of qualia is connected with quantum laws, this by itself points to a particle
+8) The problem of pointwise binding, size and reverse influence of qualia is related to quantum laws, which in itself points to a particle

-The theory of phenomenal consciousness must answer these questions, and the answers to them lead to the theory of the lifeticle.
+The theory of phenomenal consciousness must answer these questions, and the only known answers to them lead to the lifeticle model.

 ---